knockout/knockout/documentation/foreach-binding.md

 ### Purpose
 The `foreach` binding duplicates a section of markup for each entry in an array, and binds each copy of that markup to the corresponding array item.
 This is especially useful for rendering lists or tables.

-Assuming your array is an [observable array](observableArrays.html), whenever you later add or remove array entries, the binding will efficiently update the UI to match - inserting or removing more copies of the markup, without affecting any other DOM elements.
+Assuming your array is an [observable array](observableArrays.html), whenever you later add, remove, or re-order array entries, the binding will efficiently update the UI to match - inserting or removing more copies of the markup, or re-ordering existing DOM elements, without affecting any other DOM elements.
+This is far faster than regenerating the entire `foreach` output after each array change.

 Of course, you can arbitrarily nest any number of `foreach` bindings along with other control-flow bindings such as `if` and `with`.